realtime9/realtime9/README.md

 ### Hi there 👋
-Just your average coder who loves researching and combining difficult concepts from math and cs into research.
+Just your average coder who loves combining difficult concepts from math and cs into research.